celo-org/celo-monorepo/packages/dappkit/README.md

 }
 ```

-Once you have the account address, you can make calls against your own smart contract, or use [ContractKit](../contractkit/README.md) to fetch a users balance
+Once you have the account address, you can make calls against your own smart contract, or use [ContractKit](../contractkit/README.md) to fetch a user's balance:

 ([expo base template commit](https://github.com/celo-org/dappkit-base/commit/4fa0dd16a04cd2831dd685378bc49399984bd553))